mdarora/BookStore_project/README.txt

 	-pasted form in upsert view, that was given
 0429
-	-created a partial file for create and back to list buttons
+	-created a partial file for create and back to list buttons 0502
+	-created another partial file for edit and back buttons